YoungKim164/workstress/README.md

 # workstress

-This repo is organized as follows.

-The "inputs" folder includes the raw dataset which was used to create our supported figures in this paper.

-The "scripts" folder includes an R-script file such as the simulation which will broken down into 4 different file that cleans and organizes the raw data found in the data folder, there will also be the testing script.
+## Summary

+This repo contains the code and data for Work Stress.

+No download is required to reproduce the PDF; data is automatically downloaded when rendered.

+### Code

+All code was written within R. All R type of files can be access through this repository.
+The paper is written through Quarto type of paper in R. Any other files such as downloading data, simulation, data cleaning, and testing was written in R Script.

+### Data

+-   [/inputs/data](https://github.com/YoungKim164/workstress/tree/master/inputs/data)/ contains different types of extensions

-The "output" folder contains the Quarto file in R for the paper, and also contains a PDF file to view all the nesscessary information within the paper.
-Some of the cleaned data can find throughout the Quarto file in R. A link to the survey can be found in the footnotes of the appendix section in the paper.
+-   [/outputs/paper/](https://github.com/YoungKim164/workstress/tree/master/outputs/paper) contains 'bib' extension file (bibliography), pdf (Report paper), qmd (Main Quarto).
+A link to the survey can be found in the footnotes of the appendix section in the paper.

+-   [/scripts/](https://github.com/YoungKim164/workstress/tree/master/outputs/paper) contains 'R' extension files (00-Simulation), (01-test_data)